Our work on properties and projects

 - Can NCC play a role in providing information on species or habitat management?

 - Is there existing connectivity to other natural areas?
 Does it fill in a gap in an area of already protected lands?

-- What is known about the condition of the individual pieces of land (i.e, whether there is biological inventory information available, and whether the habitat is intact or can be restored)?
-A property may be within the bounds of the NACP, but the previous or existing land use may have altered the condition of the land to such an extent that there is little or no habitat value remaining.
+- What is known about the condition of the individual pieces of land (is there biological inventory information available, and can is the habitat intact or can it be restored)?
+A property may be within the bounds of the NACP, but the previous or existing land use may have changed the condition of the land to such an extent that there is little or no habitat value remaining.
 Consideration is given to NCC’s ability to restore habitats, as well as the cost and timeframe involved.

 - Are there landowners willing to sell or donate their land?
 Without a willing landowner NCC cannot move forward.
 However over time, family situations change, economies change, people’s perspective on the future change.
 Conservation is a long-term initiative.